An Optimal Switching Approach for Bird Migration: Numerical Methods

 Given the optimal control, individuals governed by the stochastic diffusion process \eqref{X12} will start from $(t,x,i)$ and follow the random walk with transitional probabilities obtained above until one of the following cases happen: \begin{itemize} \item \textbf{Case 1:} $t=T$ or the individual hits the terminal site $x=L$. \item \textbf{Case 2:} The first time $t=\tau_1$ when the individual enters $(t,x) \in \{S_{ij}\}_j$ for some $j\neq i$. \end{itemize}

 In the first case, the diffusion process will terminate.
-In the second case, the individual will continue the diffusion process for $t \geq \tau_1$ with new regime state $j$, until one of the above scenarios happen.
-Iteration similar to case 2 will continue until case 1 happens.
+In the second case, the individual will continue the diffusion process for $t \geq \tau_1$ with new regime state $j$ (and hence new values of $(p_\ell,p_r)$ for the approximate random walk), until one of the above scenarios happen again.
 Figure \ref{fig:switching_region_2} is an illustrative example of stochastic processes described above.
 As the individual hits the switching region, switching time $\tau_n$ and state after switching $\iota_n$ are recorded.
-When case 1 happens, the strategy $\alpha = (\tau_n, \iota_n)_{n \geqslant 0}$ composed of a series of switching time and states can be obtained.
+When case 1 happens, a series of switching time and states $(\tau_n, \iota_n)_{n \geqslant 0}$ can be obtained.

-By repeating the above simulation multiple times, the quantitative statistics of bird migration can be obtained, which will be further analyzed in the following numerical investigation into specific biological problems.
+By repeating the above simulation multiple times, the quantitative statistics of bird migration can be obtained, which will be further analyzed in the following numerical investigation into specific biological problems. {Worth to mention that by our way of discretization, the spatitial step $\Delta x$ will be bounded by $\frac{2\mu}{v}$.
+For numerical stability, and the time step $\Delta t$ = $\frac{\delta}{\mu_1+\mu_2} (\Delta x)^2$, where $\delta$ is a fixed small number, can be extremely small, which result in a large number of computations will be required for a single simulation.
+To resolve the problem, we combine $n$ time steps as one large step by first compute the probability distributions on the state space of steps moving forward $[-n, -n+1, \dots, 0, 1, \dots, n-1, n]$ steps and only check for update of regime for each individual every $n$ steps, with $n$ being a reasonable small integer so that the simulation still follows the optimal control strictly.
+With this new algorithms implemented, we were able to reduce the amount of computations needed by $n$ times.}